ng-angular-stack/ng-query/apps/docs/signal-store-query.md

 - Easy integration with mutations and optimistic updates
 - Type-safe and autocompleted in Angular

-::: danger
+::: warning
 Both `query` and `rxQuery` relies on signal source, only the last value emitted in very short period of time is considered.
-(A possible evolution is creating a `withRxQuery` utility function based on observables).
+(A possible evolution is to works internally with observable when `params$` from `rxQuery` is used, but it is not really useful in this case).
 [info](https://dev.to/lcsga/les-signals-angular-ne-remplacent-pas-les-observables-push-vs-pull-4jk1https://dev.to/lcsga/les-signals-angular-ne-remplacent-pas-les-observables-push-vs-pull-4jk1)
 :::